 So how did it get started?
 Founded by Rachel Shechtman, a former brand consultant for Kraft, TOMS shoes and Lincoln, the idea was to create a retail concept that would serve as a matchmaker between brands and consumers, integrating strategies of marketing, merchandising, and business development.

-In 2011, STORY launched in Beta as a “Startup Store,” spotlighting emerging digital retailers and has gone on to create concepts including Color, Making Things, Love, and Made in America, working with partners including American Express, Intel, and Target.
+In 2011, STORY launched in Beta as a “Startup Store,” spotlighting emerging digital retailers and has gone on to create 41 different concepts including Color, Making Things, Love, and Made in America, working with partners including American Express, Intel, and Target.
 Constants of its ever-changing model: a view of retail that goes beyond the transaction and a permanent space where the experience is everything and collaboration tells a STORY.

 What comes next…you’ll just have to wait and see.